Edward Olivares Player Props: Royals vs. Angels

-The Kansas City Royals, including Edward Olivares and his .676 slugging percentage over his past 10 games, battle starter Patrick Sandoval and the Los Angeles Angels at Kauffman Stadium, Friday at 8:10 PM ET.
+The Kansas City Royals, including Edward Olivares (.421 on-base percentage in past 10 games, 100 points above season-long percentage), battle starting pitcher Griffin Canning and the Los Angeles Angels at Kauffman Stadium, Saturday at 4:10 PM ET.

-In his last game, he racked up four hits (going 4-for-5) against the Reds.
+He had a one-hit showing in his last game (1-for-4) against the Angels.

 Edward Olivares Game Info & Props vs. the Angels